 The designers felt this application increased the character of the space and better integrated it with the original house.

-Brush marks give the cabinetry a look as if it has been painted many times over the years!
+Brush marks left by the coats of paint give the cabinetry a look as if it has been painted many times over the years!

 Breakfast Nook With Built-Ins